georgeajwalsh/Guardianscrape/README.md

 `sns.lineplot(x=df_mentions['mentions'], y=np.arange(len(df_mentions)), lw=2, color="black", estimator=None, errorbar=None)`

-15.Makes sure all teams in mentions have a corresponding colour if not grey as a fallback
+15. Makes sure all teams in mentions have a corresponding colour if not grey as a fallback

 `for team in df_mentions['team']:
     if team not in color_dict: